 The College of Medicine, while physically located in Saskatoon, is a provincial resource in attitude and in practice.
 Postgraduate medical education at the University of Saskatchewan takes seriously its role in supporting quality health care to all people of the province in order to meet the needs of urban, rural and remote populations.
 To meet these objectives, the College of Medicine has developed distributed training programs in Regina, Moose Jaw, Swift Current, North Battleford, Prince Albert and La Ronge.
 Residents are encouraged to complete rotations at distributed sites within the province to enhance their knowledge and skills, and take maximum advantage of unique educational opportunities in a diversity of communities.

-To find out more about the wide range of postgraduate training opportunities offered at the University of Saskatchewan, browse the program websites below.
+To find out more about the wide range of postgraduate training opportunities offered at the University of Saskatchewan, and to find program contacts, browse the program websites below.

 - Academic Family Medicine